HOW A FRAGILE LIFE PHILOSOPHY COLLAPSES

-We can try to avoid hardship, merely endure it, or try to embrace a kind of hardship that strives to end hardship.
+We can try to avoid hardship, merely endure it, or embrace a kind of hardship that strives to end hardship.
 It can mean choosing a kind of suffering that leads to less suffering.
 Life often serves us hardships either way.
-But, we can take our arrows in the chest or in the back.
-Do we want bruises now, or broken bones later?
+Our choice is whether to take our arrows in the chest or in the back.
 We seem to have genuine options along these lines.

 If we play it well, a crisis of a life philosophy can sometimes become an opportunity to upgrade.
 A life philosophy that proves fragile can become an opportunity to strengthen it.